-Intelligence services need to be subject to oversight that is complete.
-Standard 1:
+Standard 1: Intelligence services need to be subject to oversight that is complete.

-This means it should be complete in terms of:79
+This means it should be complete in terms of:208

-- the oversight body: the government, parliament, the judiciary, and a) a specialised (non-parliamentary, independent) commission should all play a role in oversight; - b) the moment of oversight: prior oversight, ongoing oversight, a nd oversight after the fact; - the oversight bodies' mandate: review of lawfulness and effectiveness. c)
+- a) the oversight body: the government, parliament, the judiciary, and a specialized (non-parliamentary, independent) commission should all play a role in oversight; - b) the moment of oversight: prior oversight, ongoing oversight, and oversight after the fact; - c) the oversight bodies' mandate: review of lawfulness and effectiveness.